buunnp/EnergyAndHumanAmbitions_zh/docs/source/glossary.rst

      or reserves-to-production ratio is a means to assess time remaining for a resource of quantity R units, being used (produced) at a rate of P units per year.
      The result is years available at the present rate, absent discovery of additional resources or change in rate of use.

-    EIA
-     Energy Information Administration.

     Annual Energy Review
     AER
      is compiled by the U.S. :term:`EIA`, capturing energy use and trends for all sources and sectors.

     British thermal unit
     Btu
-     is a unit of energy in the Imperial unit system, defined as the amount of energy required ◦ to heat one pound of water by 1 °F. It is equivalent to 1,055 Joules.
+     is a unit of energy in the Imperial unit system, defined as the amount of energy required to heat one pound of water by 1 °F. It is equivalent to 1,055 :term:`Joules<Joule>`.

     SI
      Système International.